Altinity/clickhouse-regression/clickhouse_keeper/README.md

 As output, you will receive a `bench_*.csv` file with a unique name for every run where numeric cell values are ratios between the mean values of insert times for column and row control cluster configurations.

-The result file can be imported to Google Docks, where `Format-->Conditional formatting-->Color scale` can be applied to all numeric cells to receive more readable output.
+The result file can be imported to Google Sheets, where `Format-->Conditional formatting-->Color scale` can be applied to all numeric cells to receive more readable output.

 Color scale setting example: